A Smale-Barden manifold admitting K-contact but not Sasakian structure: Construction of a K-contact Smale-Barden manifold

 with $0< \zeta \ll \epsilon \ll 1$, in the chart $\CC^2/\ZZ_{18}$.
 This avoids the singular point (the origin), and it is easily seen to be smooth.
 It is $\ZZ_{18}$-equivariant, so it descends to a smooth curve.
-We have to glue it to two copies of $F$, therefore have to see that the boundary is a collection of two circles.
+We have to glue it to two copies of $F$, therefore we have to see that the boundary (of the intersection of (\ref{eqn:perturb}) with a ball in the affine chart around the singular point) is a collection of two circles.
 In this way we obtain the curve $A$ sought for.

 For proving that the boundary of (\ref{eqn:perturb}) consists of two circles, note that we can see this for $\zeta=0$, since the extra perturbation will merely move slightly the boundary, and so will not change it topologically.
 Note first that $y^9-x^9=0$ is a collection of $9$ lines, interchanged by $\ZZ_{18}$.
 Actually the image is the quotient of $y-x=0$ by $(x,y)\mapsto (-x,-y)$, which is the remaining $\ZZ_2$-action.
-Its boundary is the circle $\{(x,x)| x=e^{it}\}/ t\sim t+\pi$.
+Its boundary is the circle $\{(x,x)| x=e^{it}\}/ (t\sim t+\pi)$.
 The equation $(y^9-x^9)^2=0$ has as boundary again the same circle, but with multiplicity two.
 When we perturb $(y^9-x^9)^2=\epsilon xy$, the curve $(x,y=x)$ gets moved to $(x, y=x+a(x))$, and we can compute easily a Taylor expansion

 As we see, there are two solutions depending on the leading term.
 This means that there are two circles in the boundary (the other option would have been a double valued function $a(x)$).
 As there are only odd powers of $x$, the $\ZZ_2$-action $(x,y)\mapsto (-x,-y)$ goes down to $a\mapsto -a$, via $t\mapsto t+\pi$.
 That is, it acts on each circle, and not swapping the circles.
 So in the quotient, there are two circles remaining, as claimed. \end{proof}